thomd/notebook/README.md

 **Notebook** is a simple, minimalistic **wiki-like** web application to manage the sheer amount of my personal notes (mainly IT-development, math and science stuff) as **markdown files** and store them in a private **git repository**.

 **Notebook** was created with the intention of **running it locally** (to avoid hosting and user management).
-Markdown files are stored in a git repository ("_git as database_") which allows to also read and edit them within Github.
+Markdown files are stored in a git repository ("_git as database_") which allows to read and edit them within Github.

 **Notebook** is implemented as a [React](https://react.dev) frontend for rendering and editing the markdown pages.
-Pages are managed with a **Python** backend service which provides a REST API via [FastAPI](https://fastapi.tiangolo.com) to read/write pages and commit/push pages to Github.
+Pages are managed with a **Python** service which provides a REST API via [FastAPI](https://fastapi.tiangolo.com) to read/write pages and commit/push pages to Github.
 All pages are indexed and searchable via an [ElasticSearch](https://www.elastic.co) service.

 **Notebook** focuses on some special features to meet my needs: